irisnet/testnets/README.md

 ## Testnet Status

+## Nov 12, 2018 - Fuxi-4000 Go Live

+We bootstraped the latest testnet in a centralized manner.
+Now, fuxi-4000 has 28 validators and the average block time is about 5s.

+## Nov 1, 2018 - New Release
+Released v0.6.0

 ## Sep 21, 2018 - Fuxi-3001 Go Live

 We started the third iteration of public testnet: fuxi-3001.